vitaliihonta/landing/mdoc/input/workflows-activities.md

 ```

 ### Running the worker
-The client program you defined allows scheduling YouTube pulling workflow execution.
+The client program we defined allows scheduling YouTube pulling workflow execution.
 The next step is to set up a Worker process that will execute the workflow logic.

 To make this implementation run *Workflow Executions*, you must create and register a *ZWorker*.
 You must specify the *task queue* for the *ZWorker* and provide *Workflow* and *Activity* implementations there.
 An instance of *ZWorkerFactory* is used to create *ZWorkers* and register *Workflow implementations*: